 When you might not want to use shared log files

-You may not want to use shared log files if you have numerous connections made with the same login, such as when you publish feature services to ArcGIS Server, which will generate multiple connections with the same login.
-If many of your users will be running attribute queries against the same feature service, this could lead to contention and wait times for the SDE_LOGFILE_DATA table.
+You may not want to use shared log files if you have numerous connections made with the same login, such as when you publish feature services, which will generate multiple connections with the same login.
+If many of your users will be running attribute queries against the same feature service, this could lead to contention and longer wait times for the SDE_LOGFILE_DATA table.
 In those cases, you might want to use session-based log files.

 Tables created for shared log files